 In term 2, B and O band students will switch over as O band prepare for their Unit One exam which will be sat at the end of term 2b.

 The Year 10 EBACC Master Classes follow the pastoral support system driven by individual student's subject specific needs.
 Each programme is aimed at providing extra support to the students in order to enhance and embed core skills, knowledge and understanding of the syllabus.

 Geography: Mr Maserejje, Deputy Director of Humanities/Subject Leader for Geography.
 Our mornings involve improving literacy for geography learning, revision skills, practising of exam techniques, exploring relevant subject resources and completion of learning tasks to stretch understanding and a review of subject content.
 Students are expected to take advantage of this programme so as to ultimately make the expected progress and raise their attainment in the subject.

 History: Mr Walsh, Deputy Director of Humanities/Subject Leader for History.
 Pupils are studying for the most difficult GCSE history exam that there has ever been.
-The sessions will help pupils succeed and reduce the amount of intervention needed at school From Monday to Friday all pupils have an engaging 40 minutes in which we revise and develop the knowledge and skills required for the GCSE paper.
+The sessions will help pupils succeed and reduce the amount of intervention needed at school From Monday to Friday all pupils have an engaging 40 minutes in which they revise and develop the knowledge and skills required for the GCSE paper.
 Over term 1a and 1b the pupils will be revising the Cold War unit of the Edexcel exam board.
-After the Christmas break, the pupils will spend their morning consolidating their knowledge of Elizabethan England.